gadget-inc/templates/monthly-subscription-template/README.md

 1. [Connect to Shopify](https://docs.gadget.dev/guides/tutorials/connecting-to-shopify#connecting-to-shopify) using our built in Shopify plugin.

-2. Select [Public distribution](https://shopify.dev/docs/apps/distribution) in the "Distribution" tab of the Shopify partners dashboard.
+2. Select [Public distribution](https://shopify.dev/docs/apps/distribution) in the "Distribution" tab of the Shopify Partner dashboard.

 3. Add `plan` records using the API Playground.
 You can access a auto-generated GraphQL mutation by navigating to the `plan` model's `create` action and clicking on the **Run action** button to the right of the screen.